Brisbane punk rock: From punk to alternative rock (1985–88)

 During 1983 a large number of Alternative acts appeared in the local underground music scene.
 Brisbane's original spirit of punk begun to wane; eventually it was lost in 1985.
 It was superseded by the Alternative Rock movement.

 It has been said, "Essentially, "alternative" is a catch-all for post-punk bands that appeared as new wave began to die out in 1983–84, and runs all the way into 1995, when alternative pop/rock is the mainstream."

-Although a number of Brisbane bands continued with punk after 1984, they became absorbed as part of the alternative rock scene.
-The Brisbane punk groups of the late 1980s were influenced by the strong Sydney music scene as well as from California's hardcore.
+Although some of Brisbane bands continued with punk after 1984, they drastically changed and became absorbed as part of the alternative rock scene.
+The original attributes of nihilism, despair and hate from the punk's spirit were discarded and twisted into the hardcore fashion of social activism and political correctness.
+It became a far cry from the earlier punk era.

+The Brisbane punk groups of the late 1980s were influenced by the strong Sydney alternative music scene as well as from California's hardcore.

 Generically speaking, the punk music scene in Brisbane during the mid to late 1980s period split mostly into three main basic categories.
-These categories during this time were the Detroit rock and the closely aligned Garage punk groups, with Hardcore punk bands being almost as large in number.
+These categories during this time were the Detroit rock and the closely aligned Garage punk groups, with Hardcore punk / thrash bands being almost as large in number.
 A smaller contingent of Skate punk groups made the third category.
-Stylistically or in a Punk fashion sense, many of the bands (except for some of the hardcore scene) and their fans replaced the generic style of outlandish hair (for the period), cheap items of attire, sewn-in tight trousers, leather and PVC for longer hair, casual clothing sometimes incorporating skater shorts and skateboards, which was in line with the skate punk style.
+Stylistically or in a Punk fashion sense, many of the bands (except for some of the hardcore scene) and their fans replaced the generic style of spikey or outlandish mow hawk hair (for the period), cheap items of attire, studded belts, sewn-in tight trousers, leather and PVC in favor of longer hair, casual clothing sometimes incorporating skater shorts and skateboards, which was in line with the skate punk style.